EvolveNit-B/EVOLVE-NITB-Website/README.md

 ## 📋 Project Overview

-This is the official website for EVOLVE (Entrepreneurship and Venture Oriented Learning for Varied Experiences) at NIT Bhopal.
+This is the official website for EVOLVE (The interdisiplinary club of NIT Bhopal) at NIT Bhopal.
 The website showcases events, projects, team information, and provides a platform for community engagement.

 **Version:** 0.1.0
 **Last Updated:** December 2025